If you have just been recruited to UNIL, the Welcome Centre can help your partner explore the available career opportunities.

-Other particularly useful resources include the English-language booklet produced by our colleagues at ETH Zurich to help students and young researchers looking for a job and the website Travailler en Suisse : rechercher un emploi en Suisse & vivre en Suisse [Working in Switzerland: looking for work and living in Switzerland].
+Other website to browse is Travailler en Suisse : rechercher un emploi en Suisse & vivre en Suisse [Working in Switzerland: looking for work and living in Switzerland].

 The swissuniversities’ Carrière2 website provides a great deal of useful information and links on looking for working in higher education and research (in French).

 Euraxess, the European network supporting mobility for researchers, also has a list of job offers available online.

 UNIL vacancies are listed on a dedicated jobs portal.

 The École de français langue étrangère provides free support for written and oral French skills for all UNIL staff who are not native French-speakers.